Breathe Here/ Respira Aqui [Current Project]

-Muru (2012) signifies Seed in Quechua and Endless Dream in Japanese.
-This interdisciplinary performance included live dance, an orchestra and video mapping.
-The work was directed by OIE Collective with Pauchi Sasaki (Peru), Jennifer Curtis from ICE (NY / SF), Dohee Lee from Puri Project (Korea / SF) and Zulu Tsuruyama (Japan).
+Muru (2012) signifies seed in Quechua and endless dream in Japanese.
+This interdisciplinary performance included live dance, an orchestra, and video mapping.
+OIE Collective directed the work with Pauchi Sasaki (Peru), Jennifer Curtis from ICE (NY / SF), Dohee Lee from Puri Project (Korea / SF), and Zulu Tsuruyama (Japan).

 Festival de Artes Escenicas (FAEL) at Municipal Theater of Lima, Peru.